Publisher: Nai010 Publishers

 Those who find the concept compelling should not be disappointed.
 Jacobs not only utilizes expert analysis to examine the architecture in the director’s work, he also includes reconstructed floor plans, film stills, and screenshots to illustrate his points.
 With the wealth of Hitchcock scholarship available, it is a wonder that this book wasn’t written sooner.
 Architecture obviously plays a vital role in Hitchcock’s work.

 There are a few errors in the text (such as referring to John Ferren as John Ferrer, and listing Hitchcock’s subway cameo as occurring in The Lodger instead of Blackmail.)
 However, these errors do not overshadow the insights that can be found in the book.
-The casual reader might not find a lot to recommend this book, but the scholar should find it to be a very helpful resource.
+Unfortunately, it isn’t likely to interest many of Hitchcock’s casual fans and seems to be targeted towards scholarly research.

 Review by: Devon Powell